5 things you may not already know about electric vehicles

 When one mentions electric vehicles, your first thought may be Tesla.
 Or perhaps electric car-sharing service BlueSG, which launched to much fanfare in December 20171.

 If you are in the market for a new car, electric vehicles may not immediately come to mind.
 It’s no wonder - road to electric vehicle adoption in Singapore has been rather slow - according to statistics from the city-state’s Land Transport Authority (LTA)2, there were 560 electric cars on Singapore’s roads, compared with nearly 570,000 petrol cars.
-Of these, a great majority of them are BlueSG vehicles - only slightly more than 100 of them are for personal use3.

 Are electric vehicles set to dominate the roads?
 Here are five things about them that may surprise you.